 NQL where

-clause allows you to add conditions to your query to filter the results.
+A where clause allows you to add conditions to your query to filter the results using NQL comparison operators and NQL logical operators.

 Comparing field value to a fixed reference